 The guidance and information offered by the International Students Office (ISO) is specifically tailored for the MIT community.
 We strongly advise students to thoroughly explore the content on our web pages for detailed answers to common questions.
 For further inquiries, students are encouraged to utilize the search tool on the ISO website or refer to the comprehensive FAQ section available on the ISO ‘Knowledge Base’ webpage.
 Alternatively, students can contact their ISO Advisor directly for assistance.

-NOTE: Processing times for visas at U.S. Embassies/Consulates abroad have been unpredictable, with extended Administrative Processing (security check procedures).
-Please check U.S. Embassy/Consulate website for details and have a plan in case your travel plans are delayed due to visa processing times.
+ATTENTION: Processing times for issuance of a visa sticker/stamp at U.S. Embassy/Consulate abroad have been unpredictable, with extended 212(e) Administrative Processing [‘U.S. Entry Visa Sticker/Stamp Requirements‘ webpage] security check procedures.
+Students must check the country and location-specific U.S. Embassy/Consulate website(s) for details and have a plan in case their travel plans are delayed due to visa sticker/stamp processing times.

-- Obtaining the Form I-94
+- Obtaining The Form I-94 Arrival Record

-- Technology Tips for Travelers (MIT IS&T Knowledge Base)
+- Technology Tips For Travelers (MIT IS&T Knowledge Base)

-- Travel to Cuba from the U.S. – U.S. Department of Treasury sanction information
+- Travel To Cuba From The U.S. – U.S. Department Of Treasury Sanction Information

 - Major Immigration Updates